kensimonezike/30-Days-Fintech-Analyst-Challenge/day04-sql-joins/README.md

 |---|---|---|---|
 | 50 | 50 | 0 | 100.0% |

-**Business finding:** All 50 January transactions have a matching customer record — a 100% referential integrity match rate.
+**Business finding:** All 50 January transactions have a matching customer record, a 100% referential integrity match rate.
 This is a positive data quality result.
 Zero orphaned transactions means every transaction can be attributed to a known customer, enabling reliable customer-level analytics.